yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2020/02/14/crazy.md

 author: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"It Doesn't Have to be Crazy at Work\", by Jason Fried and David Heinemeier Hansson"
+title: 'Book Review: "It Doesn''t Have to be Crazy at Work", by Jason Fried and David Heinemeier Hansson'
 date: "2020-02-14T14:27:41-05:00"
 draft: false
 ---